johanesalxd/data-clean-room-demo/README.md

 2. Identifying the unique users from those orders and copying only their most recent, de-duplicated records into a new `users` table.

 **Step 2: Generate E-Wallet Provider Data**
 The script then reads from the clean `merchant_provider` snapshot to generate the `ewallet_provider` dataset, which contains the synthetic data for the payment provider.
+This process is run twice to create separate datasets for training and inference.

 ```mermaid
 graph TD